byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 !show datasources;
 ```

-List all Rest interfaces:
+List all REST interfaces:

 ```
 !show "api/list";
 ```

-List all supported configuration parameters (incomplete, based on documentation):
+List all supported configuration parameters (for a complete list, see the documentation):

 ```
 !show "conf/list";